linkerd/website/linkerd.io/content/2/tasks/books.md

 the Linkerd dashboard for a live debugging session.

 You should now be looking at the detail view for the `webapp` service.
-You’ll see that `webapp` is taking traffic from `traffic` the load generator, and has two outgoing dependencies: `authors` and `book`.
+You’ll see that `webapp` is taking traffic from `traffic` (the load generator), and it has two outgoing dependencies: `authors` and `book`.
 One is the service for pulling in author information and the other is the service for pulling in book information.

 {{< fig src="/images/books/webapp-detail.png" title="Detail" >}}

 A failure in a dependent service may be exactly what’s causing the errors that `webapp` is returning (and the errors you as a user can see when you click).
-We can see that `books` service is also failing.
-Let’s scroll a little further down the page, we’ll see a live list of all traffic endpoints that webapp is receiving.
+We can see that the `books` service is also failing.
+Let’s scroll a little further down the page, we’ll see a live list of all traffic endpoints that `webapp` is receiving.
 This is interesting:

 {{< fig src="/images/books/top.png" title="Top" >}}